 Cost: 35 Euro

-The tactical board game The quacks of Quedlinburg is fun and is definitely a worthy award winner, albeit with a controversial category selection.
-Wolfgang Warsch has managed to design a game system in which luck plays a major role, but tactical decisions can still have an impact on the game.
-Clever tacticians and experts will probably find the push-your-luck mechanism as sour as it would after enjoying a cross-spider cocktail.
-No matter how cleverly you put the contents of the bag together - if you lose your luck, the number of cracked peas in the bag is sometimes frustratingly high.
-In the end it is about statistical probabilities that can be influenced - however, good round results are not guaranteed due to the necessary luck when drawing the “planned” tiles.
-It is justifiable to call The Quacksalber von Quedlinburg a tactical board game, even if not every conceived strategy can be transferred to the gaming table.
+The tactical board game The quacks of Quedlinburg is fun and quite a worthy award winner, albeit with a controversial category selection.
+Wolfgang Warsch has managed to design a game system in which luck plays a major role, but tactical decisions can still affect the gameplay.
+However, cunning tacticians and experts will probably spit out the push-your-luck mechanic as much as they would after enjoying a garden spider cocktail.
+No matter how cleverly you put together the contents of your bag, if you are unlucky, the number of crackers in the bag can sometimes seem frustratingly high.
+In the end, it's all about statistical probabilities that can be influenced - but good round results are not guaranteed due to the luck required when drawing the "planned" tiles.
+It is justifiable to describe The Quacksalber von Quedlinburg as a tactical board game, even if by no means every strategy devised can be transferred to the gaming table.
 In any case, Wolfgang Warsch's idea is entertaining.
-Very much - and that's what counts in a game in the first place.
+Very much so - and that's what matters most in a game.

 The bagbuilding system on which the board game is based works flawlessly, and success depends not least on the players' willingness to take risks.
 If the scores in the opening rounds are too low, new players should not be tempted to be careless.
 If you cause cauldron explosions too often and then decide several times against the victory points (and thus for shopping), you will quickly lose touch with the leading player.
 The rat compensates for the lead somewhat, but overall it is rather difficult to catch up with a player who plays on safety knowing his leadership.
 This is a small drawback, but it can be reduced by various game variants.
 Here, too, presents itself The quacks of Quedlinburg amazingly multifaceted.
 The four sets and one variant that make the basic game a lot better ensure that there are always new motivational boosts - and thus a good portion of long-term fun.